-Forbes’ most recent list of top-paid actresses reported that Jennifer Lawrence made $18 million in 2018.
-"Wonder Woman" Gal Gadot made $10 million.
-But for most famous actresses, it wasn’t always that way.
-It’s hard to believe that one started out as a nanny and the other at Burger King.
-Like most people, they started at the bottom and worked their way up, taking odd jobs to make ends meet.
+Gal Gadot and Elisabeth Moss, two of the top-paid actresses working in Hollywood today, both make millions of dollars annually.
+It’s hard to believe that one started out at Burger King and the other working a silent movie theater.
+Like many actors, they started at the bottom and worked their way up, taking odd jobs to make ends meet.

 Stacker went through interviews from talk shows, biographies, and publications like The Hollywood Reporter and The New York Times to find the first jobs of 50 famous actresses.
 Data from Celebrity Net Worth and Bank Rate is also factored in to see just how far they’ve come.
 Some starlets seemed destined for fame, and others had to take on challenging gigs to earn celebrity status.
 Many actresses found a connection between their first jobs and acting, helping to mold these successful fan favorites into the stars we know and love.

 You may also like: Best movies that have premiered during COVID-19

 The "Material Girl” worked as a cashier at Dunkin' Donuts in New York City, though she only lasted a week.
 Why was she fired?
 "I was playing with the jelly squirter machine,” she told Howard Stern in a 2015 interview.

 Comedian Amy Poehler's first job in New York was serving ice cream to "whiny kids" at a Manhattan parlor.
 Her claim to fame back then was singing to birthday boys and girls, leading her fellow employees in a chant.